hopkinsbowman78/music_and_mental_health/README.md

 To tackle this challenge we...

 1. Read and decoded the requirements of the project.
-2. Worked with my team to research current questions/problems in the Data Analystics Field and to find possible data sources to address the problem.
+2. Researched current questions/problems in the Data Analystics Field and to find possible data sources to address the problem.
-2. Brainstormed possible structures needed to accomplish the goals of the challenge.
+3. Brainstormed possible structures needed to accomplish the goals of the challenge.
-3. Looked back at Bootcamp class activites to find code to accomplish processes.
+4. Looked back at Bootcamp class activites to find code to accomplish processes.
-4. Researched the resources listed below to find additional, or more elegant, code.
+5. Researched the resources listed below to find additional, or more elegant, code.
-5. Cleaned, merged and tested scripts.
+6. Cleaned, merged and tested scripts.
-6. Used observations to create an analysis.
+7. Used observations to create an analysis.
-7. Outlined and created presentation.
+8. Outlined and created presentation.

 ## Analysis

+The analysis of the MxMH dataset uncovers specific correlations between music preferences, streaming habits, and mental health conditions, offering targeted insights for music therapy.

+Notably, users of Pandora report lower levels of depression, anxiety, insomnia, and OCD compared to those using Spotify and Apple Music, where higher levels of anxiety and depression are prevalent.

+Additionally, genres like Jazz and Classical are associated with lower OCD and insomnia scores, while genres such as Lofi and EDM are linked to higher levels of anxiety and depression.

+The data also highlights a positive correlation between the number of hours spent listening to music and increased mental health symptoms, particularly anxiety and insomnia, suggesting that excessive music consumption might exacerbate these conditions.

+These findings emphasize the importance of personalized music therapy that takes into account the type of music, streaming service, and listening habits, enabling more effective treatments and innovative approaches within the music therapy industry.